 Optimal livestock cooling in stables!
 How does it work?

 Cold water of 10°C is produced with a cooling machine and is then sent through an air/water heat exchanger to the incoming air, which cools and dehumidifies it.
 In the past few days, we see moisture dripping down the heat exchangers in stables, which is a good thing as it means we are not adding moisture to the incoming air.
 Such as we would experience with other solutions such as pad or mist cooling.

-The combination of this solution for cooling stables with solar panels is ideal.
+The combination of this cooling method for cooling stables with solar panels is ideal.
 At times in the summer when there is a peak in the production of solar energy, there is also a peak in the energy absorbed by the chiller.
 The energy costs of the chiller are then eliminated by the company’s own production of solar energy.